Pamasi/Pamasi/README.md

 ### Project: [Empowering safety in Thermal Imaging using Rust](https://github.com/Pamasi/yolo_tir_rust)

-- **Description**: This project will create an efficient framework to inference our UAV-based Thermal Imaging detector based on Rust using ROS 2.
+- **Description**: This project builds an efficient framework to inference our UAV-based Thermal Imaging detector based on Rust using ROS 2.

 - **Status**: Under testing.